TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 The past six months we have witnessed an un-paralleled level of questionable business practices resulting from data breaches.
 As trusted brands, Uber as well as Equifax and others, who have been entrusted with significant amounts of personal data have failed the American public.
 The breach missteps and follies only continue.
 Each time most within the security and privacy communities have rolled our eyes in disbelieve.

 More >>.
+Main menu

+*   Initiatives
+    *   Cyber Incident &.
+Breach Readiness
+    *   Online Trust Audit &.
+Honor Roll
+    *   Email Marketing &.
+Security
+    *   Internet of Things
+    *   Privacy
+    *   Public Policy
-Resources
+*   Resources
     *   IoT Resources
     *   Data Breach &.
 Protection
     *   Email Practices &.
 Reports
     *   Vision for Trust
     *   Advertising Integrity &.
 Fraud
+*   Best Practices
+*   Committees
+*   Newsroom
+    *   Press Releases
+    *   OTA In The News
+    *   Upcoming Events
+        *   Recent Events
+*   Membership
+    *   Member Portal
+*   About Us
-*   OTA Members (Restricted)
+    *   Members
+    *   History &.
+Overview
+    *   Staff
     *   Report a Site Vulnerability
+*   Blog

 Initiatives